Making Money While Traveling Full-Time

 FINDING A JOB YOU CAN TAKE ON THE ROAD

 When we decided to convert a school bus, we owned and operated a gym in Montana.
-We’d been personal trainers for most of the last decade before, but we knew we would need to look outside our current skill set to find a way to make money on the road.
+We’d been personal trainers for most of the last decade before, but we knew we needed to look outside our current skill sets if we wanted to turn the idea of making money while traveling full-time into a reality.

 Mike and I are both decent writers, so we researched and applied with some different writing companies before finding and settling with one.
 We both worked creating SEO blog content for others through this company for the first year of bus life, and it allowed us to step away from the gym and into remote freelance work.
 You can see exactly how much we started with in our free PDF download.